espressif/esp-iot-solution/components/usb/esp_tinyuf2/README.md

 ![UF2 Disk](./uf2_disk.png)

+## Enable UF2 USB Console

+If enable UF2 USB console `(Top) → Component config → TinyUF2 Config → Enable USB Console For log`, the log will be output to the USB Serial port (Output to UART by default).

 ## Build APP to UF2 format

 The new command `idf.py uf2-ota` is added by this component, which can be used to build the APP to UF2 format.
 After the build is complete, the UF2 file (`${PROJECT_NAME}.uf2`) will be generated in the current `project` directory.